BioContainers/edu/docs/conda_integration.rst

 .. note:: You need to have write access to the biocontainers repository

 You can build packages from other Conda channels as well, not only from BioConda. ``pandoc`` is available from the conda-forge channel and conda-forge is also enabled by default in Galaxy.
-To build ``pandoc`` and push it to biocontainrs you could do something along these lines.
+To build ``pandoc`` and push it to BioContainers, you could do something along these lines:

 .. code-block:: bash